 Sensor comparison: Sony A7 vs Canon T7i

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Sony A7 features a full frame sensor and the Canon T7i an APS-C sensor.
 The sensor area in the T7i is 61 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.